 Born in New York City, raised in Western Massachusetts, and "adulted" in Wisconsin, Massachusetts, Texas, Kenya and North Carolina, Katie Sachs has been around the block a few times...
-The only child of a Social Work Professor/Poet and a LICSW/Sculptor, Katie had the values of art, social justice and therapy instilled in her at a young age.
-Her professional and personal healing journey has taken several forms, as well as twists and turns, arriving her, at age 33, at a place where she is able to incorporate her varied career choices and life experiences into one integrative voice.
+The only child of a Social Work Professor/Poet and a LICSW/Sculptor, Katie had the values of healing, social justice and creativity instilled in her at a young age.
+Her professional and personal healing journey has taken several forms, as well as twists and turns, arriving her at a place where she is able to incorporate her varied career choices and life experiences into one integrative voice.

 After college, Katie returned to her home town of Greenfield, MA and was an AmeriCorps member for 2 years working with low-income youth at The Brick House Community Resource Center.
 She ran their teen center and facilitated music, creative writing, and zine - making activities, and was then hired on as a case manager and permanent staff member at another youth-serving non-profit agency in the area.
 Katie received training in Non-Violent Communication (NVC), Authentic Relating Games Facilitation, Motivational Interviewing, Zen Meditation, Counsel Practice, Community Mediation and other connective methods/ tools.
 She was also awarded grant funding to expand her creative healing programs into additional community spaces and organizations.